 If you can't take the picture manually, you can take a picture with the automatic picture mode.
 The camera will take a picture after it found all 4 corners of the paper.
 This mode is fairly time consuming and doesn't work all the time, but if you put a light color paper on dark background, the automatic picture mode would work much better.
 You can use the field of view and tilt assistance as additional help to take a picture.
 Note: the video demo the field of view usage with a split tap gesture on an iPhone, this gesture didn't work on my Android phone.

 If you have a lot of material to scan, the stand mode would be very helpful.
 You will need to buy an optional scan stand in order to use this mode.
 Fopydo scanning stand appear to be a popular choice.
-I have not tested this mode because I didn't have a scan stand.
+The photo below shows my document scanning station.
+I use it read through junk mail and letters.

 One of the major reason that I want a mobile OCR apps is to read info on various packages while shopping.
 I tried it out on one of my Costco shopping trip and I was disappointed with result.
 The automatic mode was pretty much useless in a shopping environment because of product placement and/or lighting condition.
 For example, there were boxes of food placed side by side on a shelf, the automatic mode was not able to take a picture because, I guess, it couldn't find all 4 corners of a box.
 I had to pull one box out, put it on my chopping cart, for the automatic mode to work some of the time.
 I ended up using manual mode for the rest of the shopping trip.